micobo-gmbh/micobo-Security-Token/README.md

 #
 ## Code Coverage

-Start the coverage plugin with:
+Stop you local blockchain and start the coverage plugin with:

     truffle run coverage --temp /build/solcover --network development